-She waited patiently, curious, but he did not speak before they reached the tree she used to reach the roof.
-They scurried up it, and Lapis led the way across to the black canopy that kept the elements at bay while she stared at the second-story apartment on the opposite side of the street.
+She waited patiently, curious, but he did not speak before they arrived at the tree she used to reach the roof.
+They scurried up it, and Lapis led the way across to the black canopy that kept the elements at bay while she stared at the second-story of the brown-washed apartment building on the opposite side of the street.
 She nodded towards her stake.

-“The third apartment from the stairs,” she told him.
-“I’ve seen every Docks Guardhouse guard, so if one shows up, I’ll know.
-He’s a popular guy, but I don’t know who’ll be about in this weather.”
+“The second floor, third door from the stairs,” she told him.
+“I’ve seen every Box Guardhouse employee, so if one shows up, I’ll know.
+He’s a popular guy, but the weather might keep his friends from visiting.”

-As she expected, the two men who trailed them trotted under the cover of the night market’s awnings.
-They huddled against a wall and began a conversation while glancing up at the roof periodically.
+As she expected, the two men who trailed them trotted under the cover of the night market’s red-stained awnings.
+They huddled against the black brick wall and began a conversation while glancing up at the roof periodically.
 She sighed and settled herself on stacked crates, high enough to keep them in easy view, and leaned against the next tier, as comfortable as she ever managed.
 Rin joined her; she felt him shiver and slid near to share a bit of heat with him.